 The Central Mudminnow is used as a bait minnow where it is plentiful.
 Many Walleye anglers prefer it for bait because of its hardiness.

 The Central Mudminnow lives in cool creeks, ditches, sloughs and heavily vegetated swamps, ponds, bogs and marshes.
-In parts of Missouri, the Central Mudminnow is associated with heavily vegetated marshes of American lotus, watercress, pickerel weed, sedges and cattails, and substrates of deep mud, peat or organic debris overlying sand.
+In parts of Missouri, the Central Mudminnow is found in areas with heavily vegetated marshes of American lotus, watercress, pickerel weed, sedges and cattails, and substrates of deep mud, peat or organic debris overlying sand.
 The Central Mudminnow is tolerant of high acidity and low oxygen water, as it can use its air bladder as a lung.
 It avoids fast-moving waters and is intolerant of high turbidity.
-Researchers have found that the central mudminnow can survive high water temperatures in isolated pools, others cite high temperatures and the advent of agriculture, “which has made the natural waters turbid, silted the bottoms of creeks and ponds and destroyed many habitats by drainage,” as reasons for sporadic occurrence in its southern range.
-It has been noted that the Central Mudminnow is hard to collect because it burrows deep into mud substrates where it cannot be seined.
+Researchers have found that the Central Mudminnow can survive high water temperatures in isolated pools, others cite high temperatures and the advent of agriculture, “which has made the natural waters turbid, silted the bottoms of creeks and ponds and destroyed many habitats by drainage,” as reasons for sporadic occurrence in its southern range.

 The Central Mudminnow can be difficult to sample because it flees into bottom sediments when a small seine approaches, but once the water is stirred up and turbid, it can be easily captured.
 The mudminnow has both gas-absorbing and secreting organs in the swim bladder.
 When oxygen levels are insufficient in the water, it simply gulps air from the surface.